 Tree and Shrub Care

 - Fruit trees: This is an optimal time to prune trees that are done fruiting, since wounds will heal more quickly in warm weather.
 This is a good time to reduce the height of overgrown fruit trees, since they are likely to produce fewer water sprouts now then when pruned in the spring.

 - Maples (including Japanese maples): Monitor the leaves of all maples and other trees and shrubs for symptoms of the potentially lethal verticillium wilt fungal disease.
-If you see branch dieback, call GNTS, inc..
+If you see major branch dieback, call GNTS, Inc. for a free evaluation.

 - Mulch: Apply two to three inches of mulch around all trees and ornamental shrubs.
 This helps to fertilize the plants and feed the soil, and also protects them against weed growth and loss of water when the warmer weather returns.

-- Pines: Once the hot weather has passe, you can begin to prune your pines.
+- Pines: Once the hot weather has passed, you can begin to prune your pines.

 - Pruning of trees and shrubs: You can do all aesthetic pruning of all ornamental shrubs and trees (except pines) at any time of the year including summer.
 Don’t over-prune the top crowns of thin barked trees (e.g. Japanese maples, flowering cherries), since the sun’s UV rays can cause trunk and branch bark dessication resulting in cracking and dieback of sapwood and even heartwood resulting in entry points for diseases and potential structural failure of branches and trunks.